heyysudarshan/exploring-the-world-of-kotlin/readme.md

 7. Using **string templates** to embed variables in strings.
 8. Using **template expressions** to embed expressions inside strings.
 9. Common data types: `String`, `Int`, `Boolean`, `Char`, and `Double`.

+### Thank you 🙌

+I'm glad you took the time to explore this repository.
+I understand the struggle of learning a new language or transitioning to a different one.
+Believe me: you’ll soon start loving Kotlin more than anything.

+When I first started, I loved Java and JavaScript.
+I never thought Kotlin would replace them for me, but here I am.
+Now, every other language feels awkward if it's not Kotlin.

+All the best, and welcome to the world of Kotlin.
+Thank you so much for checking this out!